 You’ll develop and be able to transmit knowledge about the financial system, instruments and markets and ideas about finance concepts and problems at an introductory level; be aware of, at an introductory level, different ways of thinking about and analysing financial phenomena; and, reflecting the principles of how we approach Finance at Essex Business School, you’ll gain an appreciation of the role that finance plays in society as whole.

-This module introduces you to programming skills in the context of a range of mathematical modelling topics.
-Mathematical modelling skills will be an important focus alongside learning how to structure and implement codes in both Matlab and R. A key part of the module will be investigative open-ended computational modelling studies at both the group and individual level.
+This module introduces programming skills and their applications in a range of mathematical contexts.
+Mathematical modelling skills will be an important focus, along with structuring and implementing code in MATLAB and R. To help you consolidate these skills, a key part of the module will be investigative computational modelling studies.

 What instruments are used by companies to raise finance and manage financial risk?
 What is the role of financial institutions operating in financial markets?
 What are the techniques of financial accounting?
 How do you use spreadsheets in financial analysis?
 Examine and develop the concepts and elements of corporate finance.